 If You Don’t Remember These 27 Consumer Products, It’s Because They Flopped

-The most successful companies know how to turn failed products into success by understanding why a product failed, and using this data for future product development.
+The most successful companies know how to turn failed products into success by understanding why a product failed and using this data for future product development.

-1) McDonald’s Arch Deluxe
+Failed Products #1: McDonald’s Arch Deluxe

-I still remember commercials on TV for the Arch Deluxe which began airing in 1996 but no amount of advertising could save this burger.
-It was an attempt to offer “upscale” product offerings but customers weren’t lovin’ it.
+I still remember commercials on TV for the Arch Deluxe, which began airing in 1996, but no amount of advertising could save this burger.
+It was an attempt to offer “upscale” product offerings, but customers weren’t lovin’ it.

-2) Ben-Gay Aspirin
+Failed Products #2: Ben-Gay Aspirin

 Ben-Gay is a strong brand because when you hear the word “Ben-Gay”, you immediately think of pain relief cream.
 But that is the problem and the main reason why this aspirin product never lasted.
 People just didn’t like the thought of swallowing anything relating to Ben-Gay.

-3) Bic Underwear
+Failed Products #3: Bic Underwear

 Bic is a company that is well-known for its line of disposable razors, lighters, and pens.
 When the company released underwear, most consumers didn’t understand why and passed.

-4) Kellogg’s Breakfast Mates
+Failed Products #4: Kellogg’s Breakfast Mates

-5) Cheetos Lip Balm
+Failed Products #5: Cheetos Lip Balm

 If you love licking your fingers after eating Cheetos, you would think this product would be great.
 Unfortunately, it apparently didn’t even taste like Cheetos.

-6) Colgate Frozen Kitchen Entrees
+Failed Products #6: Colgate Frozen Kitchen Entrees

-Colgate may be one of the leading toothpaste brands but consumers just couldn’t comprehend buying Colgate “food”.
-I suppose Colgate thought that by eating a Colgate meal, people would then brush afterwards with Colgate toothpaste but it was a bad idea from the start.
+Colgate may be one of the leading toothpaste brands, but consumers just couldn’t comprehend buying Colgate “food”.
+I suppose Colgate thought that by eating a Colgate meal, people would then brush afterwards with Colgate toothpaste, but it was a bad idea from the start.

-7) Coors Rocky Mountain Water
+Failed Products #7: Coors Rocky Mountain Water

-While soft drink companies are successfully selling water under different brands, Coors just couldn’t do the same with it’s rocky mountain water.
+While soft drink companies are successfully selling water under different brands, Coors just couldn’t do the same with its Rocky Mountain water.
 When consumers buy Coors water, they expect it to be fermented with barley, hops, and yeast.

-8) Cosmopolitan Yogurt
+Failed Products #8: Cosmopolitan Yogurt

-9) Crystal Pepsi
+Failed Products #9: Crystal Pepsi

-10) Microsoft Bob
+Failed Products #10: Microsoft Bob

 27 Failed Products - Microsoft Bob.